To the Members of Neo Infracon Limited

-We have audited the accompanying financial statements Neo Infracon Limited ("theCompany") which comprise the Balance Sheet as at 31st March2015 the Statement ofProfit and Loss the Cash flow statement for the year then ended and a summary of thesignificant accounting policies and other explanatoryinformation.
+We have audited the accompanying financial statements of Neo Infracon Limited ("theCompany") which comprise the Balance Sheet as at 31st March 2020 the Statement ofProfit and Loss (including Other Comprehensive Income) the Cash Flow Statement theStatement of Changes in Equity for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including the Accounting Standards specified underSection 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance including other comprehensive income cash flows andchanges in equity of the Company in accordance with the accounting principles generallyaccepted in India including the Indian Accounting Standards (Ind AS) specified underSection 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
 Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.

 Report on Other Legal and Regulatory Requirements

-Government of India in terms of sub-section (11) of Section 143 ofthe Act we give in the Annexure a statement on the matters specified in paragraphs 3 and4 of the Order.
+Government of India in terms of sub-section (11) of Section 143 of the Act we give inthe "Annexure A" a statement on the matters specified in paragraphs 3 and 4 ofthe Order to the extent applicable.

 2.As required by Section 143 (3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.